Amazon Elastic Graphics

-Amazon Elastic Graphics allows you to easily attach low-cost graphics acceleration to a wide range of EC2 instances over the network.
-Simply choose an instance with the right amount of compute, memory, and storage for your application, and then use Elastic Graphics to add graphics acceleration required by your application for a fraction of the cost of standalone GPU instances such as G2 and G3 instances.
+Amazon Elastic Graphics allows you to easily attach low-cost graphics acceleration to a wide range of EC2 instances.
+Simply choose an instance with the right amount of compute, memory, and storage for your application, and then use Elastic Graphics to add acceleration required by your application.

-Amazon Elastic Graphics makes it easy to attach graphics acceleration to existing Amazon EC2 instances in much the same way as attaching Amazon EBS volumes.
-With Elastic Graphics, you can configure the right amount of graphics acceleration to your particular workload without being constrained by fixed hardware configurations and limited GPU selection.
-Elastic Graphics supports OpenGL 4.3 and offers graphics accelerators with up to 8 GiB of graphics memory, making them ideally suited for any workload that needs a small amount of graphics acceleration such as virtual desktops, gaming, industrial design, or HPC visualization.
+Elastic Graphics supports OpenGL 4.3 on Microsoft Windows Server 2012 R2 or later and offers graphics accelerators with up to 8 GiB of GPU memory, making them ideally suited for any workload that needs a small amount of acceleration such as virtual desktops, gaming, industrial design, or HPC visualization.